Porges/ways-to-play/src/games/camelot/camelot.md

       players: 4
     - title: Four-Handed Chivalry
       players: 4
+aliases: [The Camelot Family]
+linter-yaml-title-alias: The Camelot Family date created: 2024-12-18 date modified: 2025-02-16
 ---
+# The Camelot Family

 Chivalry, Camelot, Cam, and Camette are members of a series of related 2-player games originally developed by George Parker (of Parker Brothers fame).